 - Having excellent interpersonal skills and an overall interest in helping others

-Our office is here to provide guidance throughout your undergraduate experience, whether seeking information about academic planning, volunteer opportunities, legal internships, relevant work experiences, the law school application process and selecting specific schools.
+Our office is here to provide guidance throughout your undergraduate experience, whether seeking information about academic planning, volunteer opportunities, internships, relevant work experiences, the medical, health, or law school application process and selecting specific schools.

 Office of Pre-Professional Advising